midudev/s3-folder-upload/README.md

-# re-upload-statics
+# s3 upload folder

-Little script to upload our statics to the S3 buckets.
-If you need to use a staitc on the fotocasa.es website you should use this module in order to mantain here all the statics.
-Also, in the statics folder you'll find all the statics.

-## Rules when adding new statics
-* Keep the basic naming convention `(page|component)_(use|description).(ext)` (take a look to the statics folder for examples)
-* Try to be reasonable.
-If it's an icon, it might be good to use a SVG instead.
-* Optimize assets before uploading them to the bucket.
+Little script to upload statics to a S3 bucket.

 ## AWS Credentials